akjava/English-To-IPA-Collections/README.md

-# English-To-IPA-Collections-MIT
+# English-To-IPA-Collections
-Programs and data for converting English text to IPA with MIT/Apache2.0/BSD licenses
+Programs and data for converting English text to IPA with MIT/Apache2.0/BSD licenses.Recently focus on Web.

+In this Repo,I'll list dictionaries and examples

+## Collections
+- cumdict-ipa_simplified_vowel-aligned
 ## Working Demo
 Huggingface:<a href="https://huggingface.co/spaces/Akjava/Match-TTS-ONNX">Match-TTS Onnx with Arpabet to IPA</a><br>
 <br>